chantelwetzel-noaa/copper_rockfish_2021/write_up/n_ca/_main.knit.md

 \vspace{0.5cm}

 These values were fixed within the base model for male and female copper rockfish.
 While the growth differences between sexes was limited for copper rockfish, sex-specific parameterization was used in the hopes that it would allow the length data to the most informative within the assessment.
-The coefficient of variation (CV) around young and old fish was fixed at a value of 0.10 for both sexes.
+The coefficient of variation (CV) around young and old fish was fixed at a value of 0.10 for both sexes, a value that was base on values  observed across other groundfish stocks.
 The length-at-age curve with the CV around length-at-age by sex is shown in Figure \ref{fig:len-age-ss}.

 In contrast to the current approach, the length-at-age values cited in the 2013 data-moderate assessment [@cope_data-moderate_2013] for copper rockfish (although not directly used by the data-moderate model) were from Lea et al. [-@lea_biological_1999].
 The $L_{\infty}$ from Lea et al. [-@lea_biological_1999] by sex were quite a bit larger than those estimated for this assessment using recent length and age data off the coast of Oregon and Washington.
-In the Lea et al. [-@lea_biological_1999] young fish were well sampled, however, there were very few observations of fish older than 12 years of age (less than 5 total) which appears to have led to a poorly informed estimate of $L_{\infty}$.
+In the Lea et al. [-@lea_biological_1999] young fish were well sampled, however, there were very few observations of fish older than 12 years of age (fewer than 5 total), which appears to have led to a poorly informed estimate of $L_{\infty}$.

 For the sake of parsimony, the length-age samples were pooled across sources to estimate a single length-at-age curve for copper rockfish in California north of Point Conception, Oregon, and Washington.
-In the future, if adequate area based length-age samples across a range of fishery-dependent and -independent source are available, copper rockfish growth should be re-evaluated for possible area-specific variation.
+In the future, if adequate area-based length-age samples across a range of fishery-dependent and -independent source are available, copper rockfish growth should be re-evaluated for possible area-specific variation.

 ### Maturation and Fecundity

-Maturity-at-length is based upon the work of Hannah [-@hannah_length_2014] which estimated the 50 percent size-at-maturity of 34.8 cm and slope of -0.6 for copper rockfish off the coast of Oregon with maturity reaching the asymptote of 1.0 for larger fish (Figure \ref{fig:maturity}).
+Maturity-at-length is based upon the work of Hannah [-@hannah_length_2014] who estimated the 50 percent size-at-maturity of 34.8 cm and slope of -0.6 for copper rockfish off the coast of Oregon, with maturity reaching the asymptote of 1.0 for larger fish (Figure \ref{fig:maturity}).

 The fecundity-at-length was based on research from Dick et al. [-@dick_meta-analysis_2017].
 The fecundity relationship for copper rockfish was estimated equal to 3.362e-07$L$^3.68^ in millions of eggs where $L$ is length in cm.
 Fecundity-at-length is shown in Figure \ref{fig:fecundity}.